BagchiMB/BoomerJokes/README.md

 # Boomer Jokes

-A light hearted app that fetches you some boomer jokes
+A light hearted app that gets you some boomer jokes using an API

  ### You can find this project hosted on [http://boomer-jokes.surge.sh/](http://boomer-jokes.surge.sh/)